Divertor shaping with neutral baffling as a solution to the tokamak power exhaust challenge: Results

-A more detailed comparison between experiments and simulations is obtained by comparing their ion sources and sinks (\autoref{fig:FulcherSOLPSDetachEvolution} (g-i)), indicating a quantitative agreement between experiments and simulations for the ion source and EIR.
+A more detailed comparison between experiments and simulations is obtained by comparing their ion sources and sinks (\autoref{fig:FulcherSOLPSDetachEvolution} (g-i)) in the outer divertor chamber, indicating a quantitative agreement between experiments and simulations for the ion source and EIR.
 The MAR ion sinks are underestimated in the simulation in the detached region.
 This discrepancy is resolved when a corrected rate for molecular charge exchange is used in SOLPS-ITER, adopted from \cite{Verhaegh2023c} (\autoref{fig:FulcherSOLPSDetachEvolution} (g)).